justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 Shipping engines process shipping options to determine which of the available options will be shown to the user, for what price, and so on.
 Liferay Commerce provides three shipping engines out of the box: a [flat rate engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-web/src/main/java/com/liferay/commerce/shipping/engine/fixed/web/internal/FixedCommerceShippingEngine.java), a [variable rate engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-web/src/main/java/com/liferay/commerce/shipping/engine/fixed/web/internal/ByWeightCommerceShippingEngine.java), and the [FedEx engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fedex/src/main/java/com/liferay/commerce/shipping/engine/fedex/internal/FedExCommerceShippingEngine.java).

+>The FedEx shipping engine is only available for Commerce Enterprise Subscribers.

 ![Out of the box shipping methods](./images/01.png "Out of the box shipping methods")

 ## Overview